zepgram/module-disable-search-engine/README.md

-# Disable Search Engine
+# Disable Search Engine for Magento 2

-Disable default search engine in Magento2 and catalog search fulltext indexing.
+This module disables the default Magento 2 catalog search engine and related fulltext indexing—ideal for setups where search is handled outside of Magento (e.g., via a PIM, custom microservices, custom Elasticsearch implementation etc.).

-## Purpose
+## 🧭 Purpose

-When catalog search and display are not handled by your Magento it could be redundant to integrate ES in your architecture.

-You may have a PIM dedicated for this, or maybe you are designing a microservice architecture, you want to smooth the Magento monolith aspect etc...
+Magento 2 requires Elasticsearch or OpenSearch by default, even if your architecture does not use it for product search or catalog visibility.

+This module *completely disables Magento’s native search engine requirement*, allowing you to:
+- Simplify Magento's architecture
+- Avoid unnecessary Elasticsearch dependencies
+- Prevent unwanted background processes like search indexation

-Natively Magento do not offer the possibility to completely disable ElasticSearch, this module made it possible.
+Natively Magento do not offer the possibility to completely disable ElasticSearch, this module does.

-## What it does
+## ✅ What it does

 - Make Elasticsearch service no longer required to install and run Magento2.
 - Set value "none" as default search engine
-- Return empty response from front-end queries
+- Returns empty search results for all frontend catalog search queries
+- Since Magento 2 Product Listing Pages (PLPs) rely on the search engine to fetch and filter products:
+    - All PLPs will return no products when this module is enabled.
+    - You must implement a custom product listing mechanism (via GraphQL, REST, or direct DB access) in your frontend or headless architecture.
 - Uninstall magento modules:
     - magento/module-elasticsearch-catalog-permissions
     - magento/module-elasticsearch-catalog-permissions-graph-ql